-Canon 1D Mark II versus Sony RX100 V
+Canon 1D Mark II vs Sony RX100 V

-The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Sony RX100 V. Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Sony RX100 V. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (76 percent) than the Canon 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the 1D Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark II gets 1200 shots out of its NP-E3 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 As can be seen in the images above, the 1D Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the RX100 V can be charged via the USB port, which can be very convenient when travelling.